wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

     build());
 ```

-### 3. Set Up a WavefrontSender
+### Step 3: Set Up a WavefrontSender
 A `WavefrontSender` object implements the low-level interface for sending data to Wavefront.

 * If you have already set up a `WavefrontSender` for another SDK that will run in the same JVM, use that one.
-(For details about sharing a `WavefrontSender` instance, see [Share a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-java/blob/master/docs/sender.md#share-a-wavefrontsender).)
+(For details about sharing a `WavefrontSender` instance, see [Share a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/java/wavefrontsender.md#share-a-wavefrontsender).)

-* Otherwise, follow the steps in [Set Up a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-java/blob/master/docs/sender.md#set-up-a-wavefrontsender) to send data using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).
+* Otherwise, follow the steps in [Set Up a WavefrontSender](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/java/wavefrontsender.md#wavefrontsender) to send data using either the [Wavefront proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).

-### 4. Create a DropwizardMetricsReporter
+### Step 4: Create a DropwizardMetricsReporter
 Use the configured builder to create the `DropwizardMetricsReporter`.
 You must specify the `WavefrontSender` object (see above).

 ```java